microsoft/nearobject-framework/linux/README.md

 The above will install all the tools required to compile, lint, and debug the project, except for CMake.
 The build requires CMake version 3.25+ and the version shipping with Ubuntu 22.04 doesn't meet this requirement.
 Therefore, it must be installed manually using Kitware's standalone apt repository.
 Perform the following steps:

-1. Remove the default version provided by CMake, in case it was installed:
+1. Remove the default version provided by Ubuntu, in case it was installed:

 ```bash
 sudo apt purge --auto-remove cmake